adrameshiu/Celegans-search/README.md

 ## Credits

 The entire project was done under the guidance of Professor Eduardo J Izquierdo at Indiana University Bloomington.
-None of this would have been possible if not for his support, ideas, patience and collaborations.
+I hope that I could be as lively, enthusiastic, and energetic as him in the projects I get to work on.
+None of this would have been possible if not for his support, ideas, patience and freedom given.
 Thank You!